 We have been eagerly waiting to see official pictures of the interiors of Singapore Airline’s new First Class cabin designed by BMW Group DesignworksUSA.
 The wait is finally over.
-BMW and Singapore Airlines yesterday made public the upgrade details, and by the look of it, the luxury car manufacturer has done a bang on job, one that the airline can confidently boast of.
+BMW and Singapore Airlines yesterday made public the upgrade details, and by the look of it, the luxury car manufacturer has made a bang on the job, one that the airline can confidently boast of.
 The credit of the new design of the First Class cabin goes not just to DesignworksUSA, but its counterparts in Los Angeles, Shanghai, and Munich, who put their creative heads together on the project.
-The result being: lavish lounge-like interiors that not only spell out luxury, but also ensure great levels of privacy along with comfort and increased stowage space for luggage and other travel accoutrements.
+The result is lavish lounge-like interiors that spell out luxury and ensure great levels of privacy and comfort and increased stowage space for luggage and other travel accouterments.

 The seats and suites in the cabin have undergone upgrades shielding passengers both visually and acoustically.
 It’s as though the outer walls form a protective arm around the passenger.